 (depending on how you look at it), she started her own facilitation and coaching practice in an effort to increase

 her impact and experience as much joy as possible.

 Caty Perez, Network Weaver, New Leadership Network: Fresno

-State across campus in various development roles across campus for 16 years where her goal is to create an environment of philanthropy and service both on campus and in the community.
+State across campus in various development roles for almost 18 years where her goal is to create an environment of philanthropy and serve both on campus and in the community.
 She engages with alumni, friends, corporations and foundations through strategic partnerships and raise private support.
 She is a thought leader and strategic collaborator across the university and community.

 She also serves as the Network Weaver for the James Irvine New Leadership Network in Fresno, CA and was a member of the

 Caty is a valley native and received a BA in Applied Mathematics from Fresno Pacific University and MA in Education Leadership from California State University, Fresno.
 She currently serves as Vice President for Fresno Innovative Charter Schools and on the advisory board for the Phillip J. Patino School of Entrepreneurship.

 2002.
 SCF strongly believes that Stanislaus County is a community of choice where people can live, work, and thrive.